Choosing between Azure SQL, SQL Managed instance or SQL Server

 The following SQL deployment options are available

-Azure SQL database vs Managed Instance vs SQL server
+Azure SQL Database vs Managed Instance vs SQL Server: making the right choice

 Running SQL in Azure makes a lot of sense and over a million on-premises SQL servers have already moved to Azure.
 Modernizing your application provides the opportunity to transform your data architecture.
 Azure SQL allows you to benefit from almost unlimited cloud scalability and has high availability out of the box.
 You can run SQL Server on an Azure VM if you also need complete control over the operating system or compatibility with on-premises workloads such as SQL Server Reporting Services.